Clemapfel/rat_game_website/content/post/c++_style_guide.md

 {{< /highlight >}}

-This is to avoid hard-to-catch bugs where the execution order is important to the routines result in a way that impacts stability.
-Usually in those situations prefix increment will always work well while postfix increment would cause the bug.
+TIn many scenarios, post- and prefix operators are functionally equivalent but if they aren't in that 1% of cases, this may cause hard-to-catch bugs.
+Always defaulting to prefix avoids this as much as possible.

 <h1 id="FUNCTIONS">Functions</h1>
-All functions are lower-case snake_case.
-This includes lambdas however Functors should be named according to the class naming specification (c.f. below).
-On declaration function argument should be unnamed unless specifically necessary to give context or if there are multiple arguments of the same type:<br>
+All function names should be lower-case snake_case.
+This includes lambdas however functors should be named according to the class naming specification (c.f. below).
+On declaration, function arguments should be unnamed unless specifically necessary to give context or if there are multiple arguments of the same type:<br>
 {{< highlight Cpp >}}
+// wrong
+void set_position(Vector2f position);
+void add_percentage(float); // expects [0, 1]
+void set_name(std::string, std::string);

+// correct
 void set_position(Vector2f);
 void add_percentage(float zero_to_one);
 void set_name(std::string first_name, std::string last_name);
 {{< /highlight >}}

-Here, the name for the argument in <code>add_percentage</code> is needed so the user knows to specify a float in range [0, 1] rather than [0, 100] as "percent" might imply.

 <h3 id="FUNCTIONS_MEMBER">Member Functions</h3>

-Members functions that set one or more member variables should always be named <code>set_*</code> where <code>*</code> is the name of the member variable, even if that variable is private:
+Members functions that set one or more member variables should always be named <code>set_*</code> where <code>*</code> is the same name used when declaring the member in the .hpp.

 {{< highlight Cpp >}}
 class Color
 {
     public:
+        void set_r(float);
-        void set_r();
+        void set_rgb(float, float, float);
-        float get_r() const;

         void set_alpha();
-        float get_alpha() const;

     private:
         float _r,